larson-group/clubb_release/Readme.txt

   with a 5 second dtmain, the sample_ratio is 60.0 / 5.0 = 12.0
   You might also want to verify that your LES file has sufficient data for the whole duration of the HOC run.
-3. edit <CASE>_budget.in;  You will want to set one case_tune variable to true and the rest to false, or the resultant parameters from one tuning run will be used in subsequent runs.
+3. Edit <CASE>_budget.in;  You will want to set one case_tune variable to true and the rest to false, or the resultant parameters from one tuning run will be used in subsequent runs.

-  Alteratively, you may edit the hoc_tuner_budget_terms.F code, setting liter to .true., and attempt to optimize the constants over multiple budget terms.
+  Alternatively, you may edit the hoc_tuner_budget_terms.F code, setting liter to .true., and attempt to optimize the constants over multiple budget terms.
   This is some experimental code that starts at 10x's the ftol and loops over all the amoeba cases, updating the constants by small amounts.
 The idea